 For those who don't need extra space, the E63 AMG is also available as a sedan.

 For the latest model year, Mercedes has fitted its outrageous wagon with 4MATIC all-wheel-drive.
-This move that results in even more outrageous acceleration, improved foul-weather capabilities and a new "E63 AMG 4MATIC Wagon" moniker.
+This move that results in even more prodigious acceleration, improved foul-weather capabilities and a new "E63 AMG 4MATIC Wagon" moniker.
 Other revisions include an upgraded engine and fresh styling.

 As with most sporting machines, the heart of the E63 AMG 4MATIC Wagon is its engine - a handmade 5.5-liter "Biturbo" V8.
 Unlike its sedan sibling, the wagon is only offered in maximum-power "S-Model" form, complete with 577 ponies and 590 lb-ft of torque.

 The benchmark zero-to-60 mph sprints takes just 3.5 seconds en route to an electronically-limited top speed of 186 mph.
 Fuel economy is rated at 15 mpg in the city and 21 mpg on the highway.

 The wagon shifts through a seven-speed "MCT" automatic transmission that ditches a conventional torque converter for a wet clutch pack that makes shifts quick and smooth, even at low speeds (something that cannot be said of competitors' dual clutch automatics).
 It features rev-matched downshifts and an "eco mode" that engages the stop/start system, which switches off the engine at idle to save fuel.